-Prerequisite: Three years of high school

-mathematics or MTH 6
+Prerequisite: Three years of high school mathematics or MTH 6 Corequisite: ENG 2 or RDL 2, if required

 Principles of Management

 An introduction to basic managerial concepts and practices.
 The nature of organizations and their relationships with external forces (social, economic, legal/political, competitive, technological and global) are explored.
 Key management functions, including decision-making, planning, organizing, directing and controlling are examined.
 Analytical and hands-on skills are further developed by introducing students to the application of mathematical models in the solution of managerial problems.